mostafabarmshory/am-wb-core/document/widgets-input.md

 ### checked

-Specifies that an <input> element should be pre-selected when the page loads (for type="checkbox" or type="radio")
+Specifies that an input widget should be pre-selected when the page loads (for type="checkbox" or type="radio")

 ### dirname